-Dealing with the deceased’s property: Wills, “intestacy”, and small estates
+Dealing with the deceased’s property: Wills, intestacy, and small estates

-Identifying and getting in all the property
+Identifying and collecting all the property

 After you’ve got formal approval from the courts to deal with the estate, you’ll need to do the following things:

 - identify all of the deceased’s assets

 - identify any people who might make a claim against the estate, and try to settle these claims if appropriate

 - collect all the assets and get any necessary valuations